-A shortened statutory period for reply to this letter is set to expire ONE MONTH or THIRTY DAYS, whichever is longer, from the mailing date of this letter.
+A shortened statutory period for reply to this letter is set to expire TWO MONTHS from the mailing date of this letter.

 - 1. This form paragraph may be used for any 37 CFR 1.173(b) informality as to an amendment submitted in a reissue application prior to final rejection.
 After final rejection, applicant should be informed that the amendment will not be entered by way of an Advisory Office action. - 2.
 In bracket 2, specify the proposed amendments that are not in compliance.